Backups are stored in repositories, so before you can create your first snapshots you need to create a destination repository that will host them.

 $

-There are MANY operations that can be done within a repository,
+Once a repository is created, there are MANY operations that can be done upon it.

-Once a repository is created, backups can be stored in it by pushing snapshots:
+First of all, backups can be stored in a repository by creating snapshots:

-$ plakar push /bin
+$ plakar backup /bin

-$ plakar push /bin
+$ plakar backup /bin

-$ plakar push /bin
+$ plakar backup /bin

 $

-The push
+The backup

-commands will scan /bin
+command will scan /bin

 and store content in the repository,